Why enroll my child in Temple Israel Religious School?

 Each class of 10-15 students studies and learns in a modern, well-equipped classroom with their teacher.
 Class time is split between learning Hebrew-language skills, Judaic studies, Jewish ethics and history.
 Arts and crafts, music, cooking, dance, and drama are also part of the school experience.

 We offer a mix of large group instruction and individualized lessons at every level of learning.
-The curriculum is progressive and inclusive, building competence for each individual student so that by the time they are ready to become Bar or Bat Mitzvah, they are confident enough to lead a prayer service, including chanting from the Torah and Haftorah.
+The curriculum is progressive and inclusive, building competence for each individual student so that by the time they are ready to become Bar or Bat Mitzvah, they are confident enough to lead a prayer service, including chanting from the Torah and Haftarah.

 Students take a snack break during each session, and each day also includes a brief all-school prayer service, with music, led in part by students.